Brydzzz/Slides-To-Markdown/README.md

 ## Installation

-1. Download the project zip
+1. Download the project zip or clone it
 2. Setup python virtual environment (recommended)

 For example: